 Step-by-step directions

-6. To make the lattice top, roll out your second pie dough onto a lightly floured surface to โ inch thickness.
+- Cut dough strips.
+Roll out your second pie dough until ⅛ inch thick.
 Using a sharp knife, pizza or pastry cutter, cut 1 inch strips.

-7. Lay half of the pastry strips across the top of pie filling, leaving space between each strips.
-I left about an inch between each strips because I really love seeing the magenta filling between the lattice strips.
+- Add horizontal strips.
+Lay half of the pastry strips across the top of pie filling, leaving space between each strips.

-8. Lift and roll back alternating lattice strips (pictured above).
-Lay down another lattice strip in the opposite direction (90-degrees across), letting it lay over the strips already lying over the pie, but under the strips that have been lifted (pictured below).
+- Add vertical strips.
+Lift and roll back alternating lattice strips (pictured above).
+Lay down another lattice strip in the opposite direction (90-degrees across), letting it lay over the strips already lying over the pie, but under the strips that have been lifted.

-You can also fold part of the lattice strip underneath the base pie dough.
-Or, you can use a fork to crimp the edges or use your fingers to create a scallop edge.
+- Finish edges.
+Fold part of the lattice strip underneath the base pie dough, or use a fork to crimp the edges or use your fingers to create a scallop edge.

 How not to burn your pie